Regularity properties of free multiplicative convolution on the positive line: Proof of Theorem

-For the last part, we observe that $\Omega_{\mu}(z)$ and $\Omega_{\nu}(z)$ are real numbers when the equivalent conditions hold, so that (\textit{i}) is equality even if we do not take absolute value of the left side. \end{proof}
+For the last part, we observe that $z$, $\Omega_{2}(z)$, and $\Omega_{1}(z)$ are all positive real numbers when the equivalent conditions hold, so that (\textit{i}) and (\textit{ii}) are equalities without absolute values on the left sides. \end{proof}

-Now that we are given Proposition \ref{prop:edgechar}, we can now characterize points in $\caV$ as the solutions of equation \eqref{eq:edgechar}.
+Now that we are given Proposition~\ref{prop:edgechar}, we can characterize points in $\caV$ as the solutions of equation \eqref{eq:edgechar}.
 Yet we still do not know whether the set $\caV$ consists of exactly two points, $E_{-}$ and $E_{+}$.
-In order to exhaust the possibility of a non-edge point in $\caV$, i.e., the existence of \emph{isolated zero} (see \cite{Bao-Erdos-Schnelli2018}), we need representations of the subordination functions corresponding to Lemma \ref{lem:NPrepM}.
+In order to exhaust the possibility of a non-edge point in $\caV$, that is, the existence of \emph{isolated zero} (see \cite{Bao-Erdos-Schnelli2018}), we need representations of the subordination functions corresponding to those of $H$-functions in Lemma~\ref{lem:NPrepM}.